...

 How Fruit Leather Works

-Fruit leather relies on plant waste turned into slurry, then applied to fabric backing.
+Fruit leather2 relies on plant waste turned into slurry, then applied to fabric backing.
 The base fabric typically comes from third-party recycling programs and needs strong tensile performance to ensure durability.
 BASF’s 100% recyclable coating makes it possible to turn the whole composite into a fully recyclable material.

 Feature Fruit Leather